chinamike65/hugo-tuolesi/content/book5/book5en.md

 In addition to warm, top, forbearance, and the world's first method, it can also be divided into lower, middle and upper grades.

 The main practice of the Shravaka Path is the emptiness of human beings without self.
-After cultivating the emptiness of human beings on the Shravaka Resource Path, after attaining the peace of mind and body, they enter the Shravaka Path.
+After cultivating the emptiness of human beings on the Shravaka Path of Accumulation, after attaining the peace of mind and body, they enter the Shravaka Path.

 The predestined view of the righteousness is the predestination and the practice of the Dharma.